Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Conclusions and outlook

 In the part of entanglement, the average area of entanglement accumulation $\bar{\mathcal{A}}$ can be viewed as an overall entanglement resource required in the process of solving target problems, which can be a general quantity not only for a certain kind of problems like Eq.~$\left(\ref{eq:set-of-Hs}\right)$.
 We can apply this quantity to all QUBO problems with non-degenerate solutions, and generalizing the quantity to include problems with degenerate solutions is also a promising topic be discussed in the future.
 Moreover, as is shown in Fig.~\ref{fig:examples} and Fig.~\ref{fig:dis}, $\mathcal{A}$ for the same problem can be very different due to random choices of $\left\{ \beta_{0},\gamma_{0}\right\} $.
 It is interesting to consider the entanglement accumulation as a special feature of QAOA optimization process.
 Then, we can improve the algorithm by selecting the output that requires the least amount of entanglement accumulation among outputs with the same $\alpha$ value.

-In summary, our results try to build a connection between the complexity of the problems and quantum information processing of their corresponding QAOA circuits.
+In summary, our results try to build a connection between the computational complexity of mathematical problems and physical quantum resources required for solving them in corresponding QAOA circuits.
 It should be noticed that our discussion is so far limited to small number of qubits and easy problems.
-In further studies, a generalization of our results may has a wide application in areas of not only quantum computation but also quantum many-body physics, such as many-body localization and scars~\cite{Abanin2019RMP}, quantum phase transitions~\cite{Dziarmaga-ap-2010}, and so on.
+In further studies, a generalization of our results may has a wide application in areas of not only quantum computation but also many-body physics, such as many-body localization~\cite{Abanin2019RMP}, quantum phase transitions~\cite{Dziarmaga-ap-2010}, and so on.